Decoupling

 Financials For Buyer (Mrs Tan)

-We will look more closely at the buyer side financials as that is crucial to determine if the couple can proceed with the decoupling exercise.
-How much cash is needed is dependant on how much loan can Mrs Tan secure based on her income, as well as how much balance she has in her CPF.
+We’ll look more closely at the buyer side financials as that is crucial to determine if the couple can proceed with the decoupling exercise.
+How much cash outlay is needed is dependent on how much loan Mrs Tan could secure based on her income, as well as how much balance she has in her CPF.

 Buyer’s stamp duty (BSD) = $17,100 (3% of $750,000 less $5,400)